Teng-Jui Lin

 Co-organizer - CBE Faculty Search Committee,

-Graduate Representative - CBE Faculty Search Committee,
+Graduate Representative - CBE Prospective PhD Student Visit Weekend,

 Community Service at UC Berkeley

-- CBE Graduate Student Advisory Committee,
+Member - CBE Graduate Student Advisory Committee,

 Mentor - Disabled Students’ Program,